23/player/README.md

-# 23 Video Player
+# TwentyThree video player

-Video player framework for 23 Video build on Glue, Eingebaut and the Visualplatform API
+Video player framework for [TwentyThree](https://www.twentythree.net) build on Glue, Eingebaut and the Visualplatform API

 # Modifying and building the player using git repository